instantwifi/appernetic-hugo-project/content/about.md

 ###  GoWI.FI is the easiest way to instantly configure Android settings and access Internet for your user's devices.
 The user doesn't have to enter any SSID and password when they configure WiFi which gives the following advantages:

- - Your staff don't have to hand out passwords to visitors which saves time,
+ - Your staff don't have to hand out passwords to visitors which saves time when they want to access WiFi,
  - Users can't enter the wrong password when they configure Android settings,
  - You can use very long passwords which are safer,
  - You don't have to use WPS which shouldn't be used anyway,